Climbers find their own Augusta National at Rifle Mountain Park

 “Nice!”
 Smith said to McInerney.
 “Get all the way through this bit.”

-McInerney’s objective isn’t scaling the entire jagged canvas in one go.
-Instead, she’s projecting: acclimating her senses to every move, every nook and cranny she’ll eventually use to scale this diverse, natural stone face.
+Her objective isn’t scaling the entire jagged canvas in one go.
+Instead, she’s projecting: acclimating her senses to every move, every nook and cranny she’ll eventually use to scale this diverse, natural-stone face.

-The route, called Simply Red, is one of more than 500 interspersing Rifle Mountain Park, which over the years has grown into one of the premier rock climbing strongholds in the country and, perhaps, the entire world.
+The route, called Simply Red, is one of more than 500 interspersing Rifle Mountain Park, which, over the years, has grown into one of the premier rock-climbing strongholds in the country and, perhaps, the entire world.
 No hike necessary.
 Just park your vehicle next to the wall and get to work.

 McInerney has been finding her way up this classic 5.13.d-scale route for the past two weeks.
-Difficulty, based on things like stamina, movement and rock formation type, ranges anywhere from classes 1-5, with additional sub ranges for difficulty beyond 5.
+Difficulty, based on things like stamina, movement and rock-formation type, ranges anywhere from classes 1-5, with additional sub ranges for difficulty beyond 5.

 Any routes between 5.13-5.15s are the most difficult.

-“There’s sections that you will keep falling on but you just keep going up again and again until you perfect it and don’t fall,” McInerney said.
+“There’s sections that you will keep falling on, but you just keep going up again and again until you perfect it and don’t fall,” she said.
 “Right now, I’m in the middle of this process.”

 The voluminous routes are a big reason why The North Face climbers come here and why Wolverine Publishing releases a thick climbers guide solely for Rifle Mountain Park.
 It features a detailed synopsis of just about every climbing wall and their routes Rifle Canyon offers, including short biographies on some of the rock climbing legends in the area.